 The following are student groups or organizations at John Lyman School that exemplify the HOT Schools approach in action outside of the classroom.

 The Literary Board is a group of students that meets regularly with faculty advisors to review writings by students throughout the school.
 Any writer in the school may submit a piece of writing that he/she considers his/her best for review.
 The Literary Board then reads and critiques the writings.
 The writings that are accepted are exhibited on the Writers' Wall and the author is presented with a special pencil at an upcoming Assembly.
 Members of the Art Board mount the writings and design artwork to go along with the writing.
 An outstanding piece of writing may be selected as the "Piece of the Week."
 These writings are read aloud at Assembly each week.
 All of the writing that is accepted by the Literary Board is published at the end of the year in Off the Wall, John Lyman School's literary journal.
-A copy of the journal is given to each family in the school.

 The Art Board consists of students whose main job is to illustrate writing for the Writers' Wall.
 The writing comes to us after the Literary Board has completed its work and our parent helpers have printed the writing and mounted it for illustration.
 The Art Board also puts up displays of student work that they have solicited through assembly shares and announcements.